-David D. Knapp, PhD, is the president of a consulting firm which specializes in leadership training, management development, and coaching.
-With more than 25 years of experience in the corporate boardroom and the university classroom, Dr. Knapp's passion is helping clients improve their communication, management, and leadership skills through the practical application of the most current research findings in those areas.
+David D. Knapp, PhD, is the president of a consulting firm which specializes in leadership and organizational development.
+With almost 30 years of experience in the corporate boardroom and the university classroom, Dr. Knapp's passion is helping clients improve their communication and leadership skills through the practical application of the most current research findings in those areas.

 Strategic Planning: Dr. Knapp worked with a large regional communications company to help guide a group of over 40 mid- to upper-level managers through the decision-making process on a number of critical business decisions, including the test implementation of a new service for its customers.
 For the implementation, the group had to consider two diametrically opposed courses of action: a more conservative but technologically inferior approach that would cost far less but provide fewer services to their customers, and a more risky but technologically superior approach that would cost the corporation over $300 million to implement.
 Because of the high risk involved in the decision, the managers were reluctant to make any decision, delaying a critical strategic initiative that was crucial to the company's competitive future.